pacstall/pacstall-programs/README.md

         └── .SRCINFO
 ```

-You can then use `pacstall -A` command to add your repository to your `repolist`.
+You can then use `pacstall -A` command to add your repository to your `pacstallrepo` list.
 Consult the wiki for more info.

 ## How to setup the environment for pacscript development